Tuesday, January 31, 2023

 The Byrds - Born to Rock and Roll - Non-Album Tracks (1972-1973)

-In the wake of David Crosby's death, I want to post some more music by Crosby with the Byrds, but first I'm moving through the Byrds' career chronologically, and the next one doesn't have Crosby in it (except for a very little bit).
+In the wake of David Crosby's death (as I write this in 2023), I want to post some more music by Crosby with the Byrds, but first I'm moving through the Byrds' career chronologically, and the next one doesn't have Crosby in it (except for a very little bit).
 This stray tracks album marks the end of the era of the Byrds from their origin to their first break up in 1973.
 But there would be intermittent reunions after that, including one of all the original members later in 1973!

 The Byrds slowly petered out in 1972 and 1973, with Roger McGuinn as the only original member.
 The band last studio albums were released in 1971, "Byrdmaniax" and "Father Along."
 They did a little more studio recording in 1972 (tracks 2, 3, and 5 here), but none of it was released at the time.
 They continued to tour extensively until February 1973, however.
 Meanwhile, a reunion with all five original members - McGuinn, David Crosby, Chris Hillman, Gene Clark, and Michael Clarke - was brewing.
 These five recorded a new album in late 1972, while the other version of the band was still performing concerts.
 The reunion version put out the studio album "Byrds" in March 1973.
 McGuinn broke up the touring version of the band at that time due to anticipation that the original members would go on tour.
 But their new studio album was a critical and commercial disappointment, and no tour materialized.
 But McGuinn retired the Byrds name at that point, and started a solo career instead.